-A review of the Authority's properties was carried out by Hub Professional Services on 31 March 2013.
-This review highlighted impairments to the property portfolio amounting to £709,000.
+A review of the Authority's properties was carried out by Hub Professional Services on 31 March 2014.
+This review highlighted revalutation in land values amounting to £1,285,000.
 The net book value of the properties concerned has been adjusted to reflect this.
+Impairments to the property portfolio of £399,000 have also been reflected in the net book value.